 Both of our collaborations with AbbVie were terminated by AbbVie, effective as of August 3, 2020, or the AbbVie Collaboration Termination Date.
 As a result of such terminations, we were relieved of future research and development obligations under each collaboration.
-Exclusivity provisions restricting either party or any of its respective affiliates from directly or indirectly exploiting any vectorized antibody compound targeting a tau protein or an alphasynuclein protein and restricting us, alone or jointly with any third party, from directly or indirectly exploiting specified antibodies targeting a tau protein or contributed by AbbVie to the AbbVie Alpha-Synuclein Collaboration have also terminated.
-Each party retains a royalty-free, exclusive license to the other's interest in certain intellectual property rights developed by either party under the collaborations, or Joint IP, to exploit antibodies it contributed to each collaboration as well as royalty-free, non-exclusive licenses to Joint IP for any other purpose.
-Further, AbbVie has granted us, effective as of the AbbVie Collaboration Termination Date, in the case of the AbbVie Tau Collaboration, a worldwide, royalty-free, transferable, sublicensable (though multiple tiers), exclusive license to AbbVie's interest in Joint IP to exploit research compounds or product candidates that were investigated under the collaborations and do not encode antibodies contributed by AbbVie or include active pharmaceutical ingredients owned by AbbVie or its affiliates and, in the case of the AbbVie Alpha-Synuclein Collaboration, a worldwide, royalty-free, transferable, sublicensable (though multiple tiers), nonexclusive license to AbbVie's interest in Joint IP for any purpose, in each case for all human diagnostic, prophylactic and therapeutic uses.
+Exclusivity provisions restricting either party or any of its respective affiliates from directly or indirectly exploiting any vectorized antibody compound targeting a tau protein or an alpha-synuclein protein and restricting us, alone or jointly with any third party, from directly or indirectly exploiting specified antibodies targeting a tau protein or contributed by AbbVie to the AbbVie Alpha-Synuclein Collaboration have also terminated.
+Each party retains a royalty-free, exclusive license to the other's interest in certain intellectual property rights developed by either party under the collaborations, or Joint IP, to exploit antibodies it contributed to each collaboration as well as royalty-free, nonexclusive licenses to Joint IP for any other purpose.
+Further, AbbVie has granted us, effective as of the AbbVie Collaboration Termination Date, in the case of the AbbVie Tau Collaboration, a worldwide, royalty-free, transferable, sublicensable (though multiple tiers), exclusive license to AbbVie's interest in Joint IP to exploit research compounds or product candidates that were investigated under the collaborations and do not encode antibodies contributed by AbbVie or include active pharmaceutical ingredients owned by AbbVie or its affiliates and, in the case of the AbbVie Alpha-Synuclein Collaboration, a worldwide, royalty-free, transferable, sublicensable (though multiple tiers), non-exclusive license to AbbVie's interest in Joint IP for any purpose, in each case for all human diagnostic, prophylactic and therapeutic uses.
 We are not obligated to repay the upfront payment we received from AbbVie in connection with entering into either collaboration agreement, but we are no longer eligible to receive option payments, milestone payments or royalties thereunder.
-We expect to continue to advance our research and development efforts related to vectorized antibodies, including vectorized antibody compounds comprised of an AAV or other viral capsid and a virus vector genome that encodes one or more antibodies that target and bind to (i) a tau protein and (ii) pathological species of alpha-synuclein for the potential treatment of Parkinson's disease and other synucleinopathies, and we are currently evaluating our options for advancing these efforts individually or with other potential collaborators.
+We expect to continue to advance our research and development efforts related to vectorized antibodies, including vectorized antibody compounds comprised of an AAV or other viral capsid and a virus vector genome that encodes one or more antibodies that target and bind to a tau protein, and we are currently evaluating our options for advancing these efforts individually or with other potential collaborators.
+We are evaluating our options for potentially advancing our alpha-synuclein program in the future.

-In addition to the programs described above, we continue to evaluate additional severe neurological diseases that could be treated using AAV gene therapy through application of either a gene replacement or a gene knockdown approach and are also actively exploring additional potential treatment methods that can utilize an AAV vector.
+In addition to the programs described above, we continue to evaluate additional diseases that could be treated using AAV gene therapy through application of either a gene replacement or a gene knockdown approach and are also actively exploring additional potential treatment methods that can utilize an AAV vector.
 In early 2019, we presented on our discovery and development of novel AAV capsids that cross the BBB after IV administration with improved transduction of the brain and spinal cord and enhanced cellular specificity using libraries under the control of either the neuron-specific synapsin, or SYN, promoter or the astrocyte-specific glial fibrillary acidic protein, or GFAP, promoter to apply selective pressure for capsid variants that transduce the cell type of interest.
-As part of that effort, our scientists have developed a proprietary system called TRACERTM (Tropism Redirection of AAV by Cell Type-Specific Expression of RNA) to facilitate the selection of AAV capsids with BBB crossing and cell-specific transduction properties for particular therapeutic applications.
-The TRACER system is a broadly-applicable, functional RNA-based AAV capsid screening platform that allows for rapid in vivo evolution of AAV capsids with cell-specific transduction properties in wild-type animals.
-Multiple capsid variants have been identified with significant improvement of central nervous system transduction in mouse models over AAV9 following IV administration after three rounds of selection.
-We are applying the TRACER system towards selecting AAV capsids with improved BBB-penetrant properties in the non-human primate.